RaccoonButler/JPG-to-PDF/README.md

+# To do in the future
+- Support other image formats
+- Make it look less ugly
+- Add music or something idk
+- Drag and drop
+- Test on Mac

+---
 # JPGs to PDF

 Simple desktop app that converts a folder of JPG/JPEGs into a PDF — with features to control page size, orientation, margins, and image fitting.